Parents or guardians can use Skyward Family Access to report a student absence or call one of the following phone numbers:

 - Exhibit B: Suicide Awareness & Prevention Education for Staff Flowchart

 Pertussis is a highly contagious disease that is spread through the air by a cough or sneeze and typically begins with cold symptoms.
-Parents received an automated phone message about pertussis and more information about the disease is available in the links below.
+More information about the disease is available in the links below.